Iffyy11/challenge3/README.md

 # Blog Manager

-A simple blog/post management application with CRUD functionality.
+A simple blog/post management application.
 ## Features
 - View all posts in sidebar
 - Create new posts